particle-iot/docs/src/content/reference/datasheets/m-series/muon-preview-datasheet.md

 <p class="attribution">Dimensions in millimeters (mm)</p>

 The expansion card is intended to be 65mm x 56mm and connects to the Muon using a 40-pin female socket (0.1" pitch, 2x20).
 The expansion card has a female socket on the bottom that mates with the male header pins on the top of the Muon.
-It's a "hat" configuration.
+It's a "HAT" configuration.

 The sample design uses a PTH (through-hole) female socket for strength and to make it easier to assemble with SMD components on the top of the expansion card, but you can use a SMD header reflowed to bottom instead if you prefer.